v-puppala/Supervised-Learning-for-Credit-Classification/Starter_Code/report-template.md

 Summarize the results of the machine learning models, and include a recommendation on the model to use, if any.
 For example:
 * Which one seems to perform best?
 How do you know it performs best?
+Overall the resampled model is better, as it improves the recall for class 1.

 * Does performance depend on the problem we are trying to solve?
 (For example, is it more important to predict the `1`'s, or predict the `0`'s? )

+It depends on what we prioritize as more detrimental.
+Even with the improved model (model 2), we still encounter the problem where we wrongly classify  with high creditworthiness to the group less likely to pay their credit.

 If you do not recommend any of the models, please justify your reasoning.